top of page

 Both OA and diet programs rely on strict rules, all-or-nothing thinking, and a belief that your desires around food are inherently bad or untrustworthy.
 In both, the “solution” is to avoid, suppress, or override these desires, and constantly remember to restrict this food in the background of daily life - rather than to more deeply understand or work with urges to eat.

 It also praises strict, unrelenting control over food - with no wiggle room at weddings, parties, caught short at a motorway services - you name it, the food and “addict” storyline dictates your life.
 So, unless you live a highly regimented and militantly controlled life at all times - you eventually are going to have to eat food that is off plan.
+And then you'll have to face the addict identity story - whether or not you react badly to the food you just ate.

 Are We Really Addicted to Sugar Like We’re Addicted to Drugs?